Sustainable Living Actions

 Sharon would - she has survived Christchurch earthquakes and had also learned from the Sustainable Living course, which has a 'community resilience' topic alongside the more obviously environment-themed ones.
 There is much common ground, Cantabrians found, between the skills of self-reliance after emergency and the best practice of sustainability.

 In the year before 2010, two communities in Christchurch (plus some in Auckland) trialled this lastest topic in our series, designed to complement the advice of NZ Civil Defence.
-Course participants in Sumner and New Brighton subsequently reported that it was really useful to have thought and prepared for water storage, food growing and preserving at home, house insulation, emergency cooking, sharing skills and produce with neighbours and even keeping a bicycle road-ready.
+Course participants in Sumner and New Brighton subsequently reported that it was really useful to have thought and prepared for water storage, food growing and preserving at home, house insulation, emergency cooking, sharing skills and produce with neighbours; even keeping a bicycle road-ready.
 It helped them survive the tumultuous weeks following the city's series of big earthquakes.
 Being more sustainable was also more disaster-resilient.

-This topic pulls together what you have been learning about 'living lightly or simply' as a household in other topics and explores the wider community connections.
+This final topic pulls together what you have been learning about 'living lightly or simply' as a household in other topics and explores the wider community connections.
 For local government, with a Civil Defence responsibility, it shows that after the initial rescue stage, information is needed on skills for people to survive and thrive in constrained circumstances, sometimes for years.
-Sustainable Living makes a surprisingly useful and relevant contribution in this area.
-It also links with the Transition Towns movement (4 minute video link here)
+Sustainable Living makes a useful and relevant skills contribution in this area.
+It also links with the Transition Towns movement (see a 4 minute video here)

-To use the Sustainable Living community resilience learning guide you need to have registered first at your city/district page (add link).
+To use the updated Sustainable Living community resilience learning guide, published soon, you will need to have registered once at your city/district page .
+One password covers all topics.

-Our independent practical information and a decade of experience running short courses, show how you can reduce carbon emissions, save money and create a healthier lifestyle.
-If you're ready to reduce your environmental footprint in NZ, here's information that is designed for you in NZ.
+Our independently written, practical information and over a decade's experience running short courses, show how you can reduce carbon emissions, save money as a consumer and create a healthier lifestyle.
+If you're ready to reduce your environmental footprint, here's information that is designed for you in NZ.
 Sustainable Living (also known as Future Living Skills) is backed by independent research, local councils, educators and environmental NGOs and is free from commercial bias.
-From mid 2014 we have a learning guide available to download, once you are registered.
-Start making a difference in your life now.
+From mid 2014 we have a series of learning guides available to download, once you are registered.
+Start making a difference now.